ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 {% endhighlight %}

 __Attention!__ On production always use HTTPS, it is implicit by OAuth 2 specification.
 And do not forget to do correct password hashing.
-Let me remind that working example you can find in the repository on [GitHub](https://github.com/ealeksandrov/NodeAPI).
+Let me remind that you can find the working example at the repository on [GitHub](https://github.com/ealeksandrov/NodeAPI).

 To start example project you should run `npm install` in project root, then run `mongod`, `node dataGen.js` (wait for completion), and then `node server.js`.

-If any part of the article is worth to describe in more detail, please indicate this in the comments.
+If any part of the article is worth to be described more clearly, please post a comment.

-To summarize, I want to say that node.js is great, convenient server solution.
-With MongoDB document-oriented approach - very unusual, but certainly a useful tool, most of the features that I have not used yet.
-Node.js have a very large community and there are many open-source development.
-For example, the creator of oauth2orize and passport.js - Jared Hanson make wonderful projects that facilitate the implementation of the most well-protected systems.
+To summarize, I want to say that node.js is a great, convenient server solution.
+MongoDB document-oriented approach is a very unusual, but certainly a useful tool.
+It also has a lot of features that I have not used yet.
+Node.js has a very large community and there are many open-source projects that come along.
+For example, the creator of the oauth2orize and passport.js, Jared Hanson makes wonderful projects that facilitate the implementation of the most well-protected systems.